dingherself/dingherself.github.io/teaching/law-and-morality.md

   </ul>
 </div>

 <p style="padding-top: 0.75em;">N.B.
 I’m migrating most of the course content from D2L to my own website.
-Some of the links I still need to manually add back.
+Some of the links I still need to add back manually.
 It’s really just that I finally decided I’ve had enough of D2L.</p>

 ## Getting Started